-We have carried out the following audit procedures, among others:
+We have carried out the following audit

-- Understanding of the Company's revenue recognition process. - Identification of the controls established by the Company with respect to this process. - Review of a sample of transactions to determine that the controls implemented by the Company are operational. - Performance of analytical procedures at dates near the closing date and upon the completion of the audit in order to determine whether the trends and/or any changes are congruent. - Specific analysis of sales and service transactions shortly before and after the closing date to examine whether there are any revenue recognition risks (cut-off of operations). - Recalculation of revenue accrued during the year based on auxiliary records provided by the Company: revenue from the rendering of services and the treatment of fees. - Analysis of a sample of revenue from the sale of vehicles. - Verification that the information and disclosures regarding these matters included in the abridged annual accounts are adequate.
+- Understanding of the Company's revenue recognition process. - Identification of the controls established by the Company with respect to this process. - Review of a sample of transactions to determine that the controls implemented by the Company are operational. - Specific analysis of sales and service transactions shortly before and after the closing date to examine whether there are any revenue recognition risks (cut-off of operations). - Recalculation of revenue accrued during the year based on auxiliary records provided by the Company: revenue from the rendering of services and the treatment of fees. - Analysis of a sample of revenue from the sale of vehicles. - Verification that the information and disclosures regarding these matters included in the abridged annual accounts are adequate.